The moon sailed over a black and orange sky as we slept in our tartan van at the top of the country. The sea in an arc around us.

 The Glenurquhart Road takes us out of Inverness.
 It is the same road, in the opposite direction, we took from Glasgow: the main road, the A82, that spines through Scotland, and the one we left days ago to head west to Skye.

 Skye no more, Lochaber no more, Sutherland no more.
 Thinking of all those areas we’ve travelled through and have now left behind, a sadness grips me.

 And Scotland, with its history of the Highland clearings where wealthy landowners brutally destroyed whole communities in the 18th and 19th Centuries – and then the economic depressions almost two hundred years later – has a sadness lying in it, hidden, beyond its obvious visual melancholy beauty.

 I liked Inverness a lot.
-But we leave safe in the knowledge, I suppose, that there will always be a part of my trousers left there.
-And anyway we have the appeal of Loch Ness in front of us.
+But we still have the appeal of Loch Ness in front of us.
 No point in mournful reflection now.

 And there’s the usual parking the camper van for the night dilemma too.

-And the night, like a huge black animal hunkering on top of the water’s edge, sits quickly, clumsily, leaving nothing for us tonight anyway but cards inside under the lamp, and hearing the wind.
+And the night, like a huge black animal hunkering on top of the water’s edge, sits on us quickly, clumsily, leaving nothing for us tonight anyway but cards inside under the lamp, and hearing the wind outside.